Standard-Care/handbook/index.md

 We use Slack as our main tool for communication.
 During their respective business hours, all employees should be available via Slack.

 * AFK (Away From Keyboard)
-Life happens, just notify your team on Slack and/or via the Enzyme Shared calendar that you won’t be available and for approximately how long.
+Life happens, just notify your team on Slack and/or via the Shared calendar that you won’t be available and for approximately how long.

-#### Enzyme IRL (In Real Life)
+#### IRL (In Real Life)

-Once in the summer and once in winter we all gather to build relationships and share key updates.

-This is an important complement to our remote-first, distributed structure.
+We will host in-person gatherings as budget and public health emergencies permit.

 #### Tools we Use
 To successfully build our product, there are several tools we use on a daily basis.

 **Everyone**
- - Asana - Goals & tasks are tracked in Asana to log and track projects
+ - Clickup - Task roll up into plans which roll up into goals.

-- Zoom - Video/audio conferencing for internal & external calls.
-For team meetings, please plan to have your camera on as much as [possible](https://twitter.com/fredsters_s/status/1189940262203617280?s=20).
+- Zoom - Video & audio conferencing for internal & external calls.
+   - For team meetings, please plan to have your camera on as much as [possible](https://twitter.com/fredsters_s/status/1189940262203617280?s=20).
 - Slack - Used most commonly for daily communication within the team and some of our customers.
 In support of Remote-First, async culture, please be mindful to use appropriately scoped channels.
 Even conversations amongst people in the office might take place over Slack, as to record it for posterity or make available to remote teams.

- - G Suite - We use Gmail and Google Calendar, and much of our documentation is hosted on Google Drive.

- - Microsoft Office Suite - we use Word and PowerPoint for certain internal purposes and with certain customers.
+ - Google Apps - Email, calendar, docs, spreadsheets, and primary storage.

 **Product Development**